Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/AzureAD/v2/New-AzureADApplication.md

 ```

 ### -DisplayName
-The display name of the new application
+Specifies the display name of the application.

 ```yaml
 Type: String